When you wanna keep your home comfortable all year long, you want the biggest heating and cooling unit possible, right?

 Not exactly!

 For a long time, contractors have used a memorized equation to figure out what size AC a home needs.
 600 square feet of living space needs 1 ton of AC.
-So, for example, an 1800 square foot house would typically require a 3-ton AC.
+So, for example, a 1800 square foot house would typically require a 3-ton AC.
 One thing a lot of contractors don’t realize is how many factors can throw off that old equation!
-It isn’t just about the size of your home, but your AC installer needs to figure out:
+It isn’t just about the size of your home, but your AC installation company needs to figure out:

-With all these other details at play, how are you ever supposed to know what size air conditioner your family needs?
+With all these other details at play, how are you ever supposed to know what size HVAC system your family needs?
 This is where the miracle of modern technology comes into play!
-Morris-Jenkins actually relies on some pretty neat computer software to calculate the size air conditioner and furnace (or heat pump) you need based on all the details of your home.
+Morris-Jenkins actually relies on some pretty neat computer software to calculate the size of AC unit and furnace (or heat pump) you need based on all the details of your home.

 Once we plug in all the information, the software tells us exactly how many British Thermal Units (BTUs) are required to heat and cool your home.
 Wondering what a BTU is?
 It’s a measurement of the amount of energy it takes to heat one pound of water by one degree.